francocontigo/weather_report_scraping/README.md

 ## Data Dictionaries

 The data dictionaries outlining the structure and meaning of the scraped data can be found in the `/references` directory.
-They provide insights into the various fields and their interpretations.
+They describe the various fields and their interpretations.

 ## Author